 Conversion to Urban Area or Cultivated Land is a special case because substantial alteration of the landscape is required.
-The carbon transfer parameter values for conversion to Urban Area and Cultivated Land are identical (see Appendix E for parameters).
-If the old land type is Forest, the conversion involves a timber harvest that is currently parameterized as a Clearcut with 100% of the biomass removed.
-This means that only live main canopy and standing dead are available for wood products and bioenergy, and that all uncollected harvest residue and other vegetation carbon (understory, down dead, and litter) is currently assumed to decay to the atmosphere as CO2.
+The carbon transfer parameter values are the same for conversion to Urban Area or to Cultivated Land.
+If the converting land type is Forest, a timber harvest is implemented that is parameterized similar to Clearcut with 100% of the biomass removed (Appendix F3).
+Only live main canopy and standing dead are available for wood products and bioenergy.
+All uncollected harvest residue and other vegetation carbon (understory, down dead, and litter) is assumed to decay to the atmosphere as CO2.
 However, the new slash biomass utilization pathways are also available for this type of land conversion.
-Partitioning of the carbon emissions into CO2, CH4, and BC follows the same methods as described above for Forest management (section 2.3.3).

-Otherwise, all biomass carbon (above, dead, and roots) and a fraction of the soil carbon are removed and decay to the atmosphere within one year as CO2.
-The fraction of soil carbon lost to the atmosphere is based on a comprehensive review of adjacent-plot studies for agriculture, which shows that most of the soil carbon loss occurs within the first three years of conversion (Davidson and Ackerson, 1993).
+Partitioning of the carbon emissions into CO2, CH4, and BC follows the same methods as described for Forest management (Section 2.2.5).
+Otherwise, all biomass carbon (above, dead, and roots) and a fraction of the soil carbon are removed and decay to the atmosphere as CO2 the same year of conversion.
+The fraction of soil carbon lost to the atmosphere is based on a comprehensive review of adjacent-plot studies for agriculture, which shows that most of the soil carbon loss occurs within the first three years of conversion (Davidson and Ackerman, 1993).